Table of Contents

 The Min Pin Dachshund is usually easy to train, which is great news if you are a first-time owner.
 Yes, they can be stubborn when the mood strikes them, but with the right approach, they will be easy to housebreak.
 Here are some of the best ways to train your puppy.

 Obedience training is essential — one of the first commands to teach them is “Stop!” when you want them to cease barking or digging.
 Crate training can help them learn to be alone and could curb the onset of separation anxiety.
+You can find some useful suggestions in our articles on Dachshund training and Dachshund potty training.

 Remember to be patient and persistent, and don’t get discouraged if they don’t respond well to training at the first try.
 Give them their space, arm yourself with a positive attitude, and try again later.
+If you have a puppy, remember that it takes some time to find the best ways to train your little munchkin.

-Try to use positive reinforcement and reward them with treats, praise, and a pat on the head or on the side.
+Try to use positive reinforcement and reward them with treats, praise, gifts, and a pat on the head or on the side.
 That will motivate them to be the teacher’s pet and do as you say!
 Here are our picks for the best dog treat brands to use, and the worst dog treat brands you should avoid.
 If this is your first puppy, you need to learn the difference between healthy dog treats vs natural dog treats, so reading our post about it will be useful to you as well.

 These puppies are smart and can learn new tricks and commands with ease if they feel like it, but you must stick at it.
 Keep in mind — if once you fail, just try and try again!